hackclub/hackclub/workshops/space_game/README.md

 import turtle
 ```

 We will be drawing to the screen using the turtle library!
 Turtle allows us to draw to the screen like a whiteboard.
+We're going to use it to draw text to the screen.
 More information [here](https://www.geeksforgeeks.org/turtle-programming-python/).
 The [time library](https://docs.python.org/3/library/time.html) will be used for time!
+We want this so we can track the time for both of the games.

-# Initial Statements
+## Initial Statements
 <img src="https://media2.giphy.com/media/H4iFSugbzV4cIobri3/200.gif" width="380" alt="Start Gif">
 Initial statements are needed.
 Don't forget them!
+Put them right under the import statements.

 ```csharp
 turtle.hideturtle()
 turtle.up()
 turtle.goto(-150,0)
 ```
-These initial turtle statements hide the cursor, make the turtle go up to prevent it from drawing, and going to a specified location.
+These initial turtle statements hide the cursor, make the turtle go up to prevent it from drawing when we change locations, and go to a specified location.
+This location is where we will be drawing some text.

+This code goes at the bottom.
 ```csharp
 start = 0
 spacePress = 0
 turtle.write("Press Left for Space Game 1 Right for Space Game 2", font=("Arial", 8, "normal"))
 ```
+- The `start` integer is initialized.
+It will be used in Game 1 to get the user's starting time.
+This will be subtracted from the ending time to get the total time.
+- The `spacePress` integer is initialized.
+It will be used in both games when the user presses the space bar.
-Start and spacePress variables are initialized, and the turtle writes to the screen how to start the games.
+- Finally, the turtle writes to the screen how to start the games.

-# Initial Booleans
+## Initial Booleans

+This code goes at the bottom.
 ```csharp
 game1Playing = False
 game1end = False